Guide to Cremation Costs in Toronto & the GTA, ON

 If the deceased is at the coroner’s office, you must arrange for a funeral director to collect the body when the coroner signs the release form.
 You must authorize the funeral director to collect your loved one and transfer him or her into their care.

-Most funeral directors deal with the coroner’s office regularly, and the ME issues the authorization and permit to cremate, which can make the arrangements easier.
+Most funeral directors regularly deal with the coroner’s office, and the ME issues the authorization and permit to cremate, which can make the arrangements more straightforward.
 For this reason, some funeral homes can offer a budget direct cremation when handling remains from the Medical Examiner.

 Chief Coroner & Forensic Pathology Service – Toronto (Death Records & Certificates)